xsmh/duoqin-doov-hacking/README.md

 **Option 2:** Reboot your computer and go into the BIOS.
 Disable `Secure Boot` and change the boot order to make the USB drive the first option.
 Save and reboot.
 These are some general instructions.
 This method will depend on your computer model, so you will have to look it up if you don't know how to do it.

 **Finally:** When the computer reboots, you will be greeted with a few options.
-Pick the one that says "Start Linux Mint".
-This is normally the first option.
+Press enter on the first option `Start Linux Mint`.
 Once you have booted into Linux, you will be shown a login screen.
 Insert the password `user` and hit enter.

 ## General info about the Linux ISO
 - There is no persistence.
 Meaning that any data you store on the Linux ISO itself will be lost after a reboot.
 - Wi-Fi may not work on some computer models due to unavaialble proprietary drivers.
 In which case you will have either use an ethernet cable or transfer data via an external drive.
+- Includes empty vbmeta file, American bands partitions, and python script to force fastboot mode.
-- There are 4 pre-installed programs that you can run with the following commands:
+- There are 4 pre-installed programs that you can run with the following commands from the terminal:
  1. `adb`
  2. `fastboot`
  3. `ghex`
  4. `mtk` for CLI mode of mtkclient & `mtk_gui` for the graphical interface

+ To open the terminal, simply click the black rectangle icon in the task bar.
  Going forward, whenever I mention **Run**, it means type the command that follows in the terminal and press enter.

 # Make a backup